nbeversl/urtext-sublime/example project/README.txt

     {{  Empty Project

         The package will use any existing open folder as a project.
-You don't need to explicitly set a Sublime Project, but if you intend to do more than one thing at a time in Sublime, it's more convenient to use one; you can then use Select Project -> Quick Switch Project (Ctrl-Cmd-P) to switch among them.
+You don't need to define a Sublime Project, but if you intend to do more than one thing at a time in Sublime, it's more convenient to use one; you can then use Select Project -> Quick Switch Project (Ctrl-Cmd-P) to switch among them.

      /-- ID:00a --/ }}

      {{ Importing existing files

-        To use existing plaintext files, the filenames need to contain a 14-digit Node ID.
-Sublime Urtext will add this automatically from on the file's creation/modification date and time by selecting "Urtext : Import Project" from the Sublime Command palette.
-Note that the renaming will occur without a confirmation dialog.
+        To use existing plaintext files, you must add metadata (>00x) containing a Node ID.
+Sublime Urtext can append metadata automatically to the end of existing text files by selecting "Urtext : Import Project" from the Sublime Command palette.
+Appending will append an `ID` (>01e) and `Timestamp` (>00j) metadata value to the node.

+        Note that the append will occur without a confirmation dialog, so if you are just experimenting with this system, consider making a copy of your file folder so you can revert without removing the metadata.

         /-- ID:00b --/ }}

-    For syntax and node depth highlighting that makes using Urtext easier, this package adds customizations to two of Sublime's default color schemes.
+    For syntax and node depth highlighting that makes using Urtext easier in Sublime, this package adds customizations to two of Sublime's default color schemes.
 Use the "Sixteen" color scheme for light or "Monokai" for dark.
 (Select the scheme using Preferences -> Color Scheme ...)
 See >01g for more on syntax highlighting.
                                                                                                /--ID:00c--/}}

 {{  Basics                                                                                       /--ID:00d--/